kubedb/cli/docs/guides/elasticsearch/private-registry/using-private-registry.md

 # Using private Docker registry

 KubeDB operator supports using private Docker registry.
-This tutorial will show you how to use KubeDB to run Elasticsearch database using private Docker images.
+This tutorial will show you how to run KubeDB managed Elasticsearch database using private Docker images.

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.